Pelvic floor exercises

 What are pelvic floor exercises (Kegel exercises)?

-Your doctor or nurse may ask you to do pelvic floor exercises to prevent or help bladder or bowel problems after treatments affecting the pelvis, such as pelvic radiotherapy or surgery for bowel cancer.
+Your specialist may suggest pelvic floor exercises to prevent or help bladder or bowel problems after treatments affecting the pelvis, such as pelvic radiotherapy or surgery for bowel cancer.

 Related pages